 It’s in your eyes

-Black text on white background makes for the best readability, hence best comprehension and retention.
+Black text on a white background makes for the best readability, hence the best comprehension and retention.
 Why?
 Because the color white reflects all wavelengths of the visible spectrum.
 The iris does not need to widen in order to absorb more light.

 When you see light text on a dark screen, the edges of it seem to bleed into the black background.